 Surprisingly, the Social Security Administration has no legal authority to keep anyone from asking for your number.
 Nor can they control what someone does with it once they get it.

 To further complicate matters, some people want to use social security numbers to catch bad guys.
 The 1996 Immigration Reform Act required states to get a valid social security number before issuing a driver's license.
 The goal was to catch illegal immigrants.
-Some states used that change to move
+Some states used that change to move toward using social security numbers as a license number.

 Others have proposed requiring the use of your social security number for other government services.
 The goal was to catch 'dead beat dads' and other criminals.
 An admirable goal, but questionable from a privacy point of view.

 Currently, there are two problems with the way social security numbers are being used.
 The first is that many organizations use your social security number as a password.
-Knowing the number gets you access to the account.
-Clearly that makes it easy for anyone who knows your number to pretend to be you.
+Knowing the number gets you access to the

 The second problem is that many places use your social security as an ID number.
 Banks, hospitals, brokers and others all find it convenient.
 Names and addresses can change.
 But, your social security number remains the same.
 So that number makes it easy to identify you.
 But it also means that your number isn't nearly as private as it once was.